Business Venue Solutions for Modern Event and Venue Management

 Stage 2.
 Evaluating Different Solutions

-Once youve completed your needs analysis, you can start researching and evaluating systems.
-Most software providers will offer a tailored demonstration to guide you through key functionality and highlight the system's benefits.
-To make the most out of the demonstration, its essential that you:
+Once you’ve completed your needs analysis, you can start researching and evaluating systems.
+Most software providers will offer a tailored demonstration to guide you through key functionalities and highlight the system's benefits.
+To make the most out of the demonstration, it’s essential that you:

 1. Send the software provider your functionality checklist and ask them to tailor the demonstration to show how their solution can solve your specific pain points and challenges that you found during your needs analysis.

-2. Involve as many stakeholders as possible that were part of the needs analysis during the demonstration.
+2. Involve as many stakeholders as possible who were part of the needs analysis during the demonstration.

 3. Ask questions during the demonstration.
 Be engaged and take notes so you can make an informed decision.